(Photo: standing in front of Jeganathan's masterpiece in his recent solo exhibition at the National Visual Art Gallery of Malaysia)

 “With so much talk about the evidence of the positive effects of yoga and meditation, you might be surprised at what scientific research also says about how art affects the brain.
 Long before modern neuroscience, artists were creating works to inspire people and today complex brain imaging scans can show us just how art changes the physiology of our brains.
 Contemplation, observing, and taking in beauty all stimulate pleasure centers within the brain while increasing blood flow by up to 10% in the medial orbitofrontal cortex.
 This can lead to an elevated state of consciousness, well-being, and better emotional health.”

 “The blood flow increased for a beautiful painting just as it increases when you look at somebody you love.
-It tells us art induces a feel good sensation direct to the brain.
+It tells us art induces a feel good sensation direct to the brain.”

-(Professor Semir Zeki, chair in neuroaesthetics at University College London
+(Professor Semir Zeki, chair in neuroaesthetics at University College London in Jacob Devaney:2015)

 We need more people (including those in the creative fields such as visual artists) who can see beyond the lower mind 'realities' and elevate us to a higher mind's experience.
 The higher mind, especially love, compassion, sincerity, honesty and gratitude, as expressed in myriads of creative forms, increase the level of serotonin (a healthy hormone) that can make us happy and strengthen our immune system.
 We live longer.